Tyson Chandler: National team career

 Chandler was named first alternate on the United States national team which competed in the 2008 Beijing Olympics.

 Chandler was a member of the United States team at the 2010 FIBA World Championship, a team that finished 9–0 in the tournament and won the gold medal, the USA's first world championship since 1994.
 He played in all nine World Championship games as a backup center, averaged 2.6 ppg and 2.7 rpg, shot 64.3 percent from the field, and blocked five shots.

 Chandler was chosen to play for the United States team in the 2012 London Summer Olympics, and was named the team's starting center.
 The United States team finished undefeated in the tournament and won the gold medal over Spain with a 107–100 victory.
 Chandler played 9 minutes, and made 1 of 2 shots from the field.
 He ended the game with two points, which were the first points scored during the game.

 Coaching career

-In the summer of 2021, Chandler became a player development coach for the Dallas Mavericks.